mnemnion/orb/doc/md/notes/concordance.md

    - description  :  Somewhat of a misnomer, this is a unique string that defines the codepoint.
-In ``utf`` an example would be «∞ INFINITY utf: U+221E, utf: E2 88 9E».

-                     Note the use of double guillemets: «», they are required.
+In ``utf`` an example would be «∞ INFINITY utf: U+221E, utf: E2 88 9E». ¶ Note the use of double guillemets: «», they are required. ¶
                      Latin-1 would say something like
-                     «¬ NOT SIGN Latin-1: etc» but the not sign and description would all be Latin-1, not ``utf``.
+                     «¬ NOT SIGN Latin-1: etc» but the not sign and description would all be Latin-1, not ``utf``.¶
    - version      :  Foreign key to a ``version`` table.
 Not sure we actually need this come to think of it.